SpenceKonde/ATTinyCore/avr/extras/ATtiny_x8.md

 ![x8 Pin Mapping](http://drazzy.com/e/img/PinoutT88x.jpg "Arduino Pin Mapping for ATtiny 88/48 in TQFP")
 ![x8 Pin Mapping](http://drazzy.com/e/img/PinoutT88-PU.jpg "Arduino Pin Mapping for ATtiny 88/48 in DIP")

+The ATtiny x8 series is intended as a low cost option compatible with the popular ATmega x8 series.
+As such, they have a nearly identical pinout (with a couple of extra GPIO pins in the TQFP version).
+Although these have the full hardware I2C and SPI peripherals, they lack both a hardware serial port and the option to use a crystal as a clock source.

 ### Clock options
 The ATtiny x8 series of microcontrollers, in the interest of lowering costs, does not provide support for using an external crystal as a clock source, only the internal oscillator (at ~8 or ~1mhz) or an external *clock* source.
 The internal oscillator is only factory calibrated to +/- 10%, so for timing critical tasks, other arrangements (or a different chip) must be used.
 Note that using an external clock source is not an option in the board drop-down menus, so you cannot set it that way with "burn bootloader" from within the IDE - you must do it manually (this is to prevent new users from accidentally bricking their parts).